alexdwang/575Project/README.md

 iconv -f iso-8859-1 -t utf-8 ratings.dat > ratings.dat.conv
 ```

+Don't forget to change the file names back to `.dat` after conversion.

 ## Populate Database

 Install and configure PostgreSQL.
 Creating a new user and database for the project is recommended.
 Then from the project root directory, run `psql` to create database schemas: